jonasmerlin/astro-seo/README.md

 # 🚀 Astro SEO

-This [Astro](https://astro.build/) component makes it easy to add tags that are relevant for seach engine optimization (SEO) to your pages.
+This [Astro](https://astro.build/) component makes it easy to add tags that are relevant for search engine optimization (SEO) to your pages.

 The ultimate goal is to make this the one-stop shop for most of your SEO needs when developing Astro sites.